facebook/docusaurus/packages/docusaurus-init/templates/classic/docs/gettingStarted.md

 </TabItem>
 </Tabs>

-a folder called `node_modules` should be generated if the installation process went correctly.

-#### Step 2: Start your Docusaurus site
+### Step 3: Start your Docusaurus site

-Let the Docusaurus's development server to start developing and adding content to your documentation site.
-Open a new terminal inside your Docusaurus project folder and run this command:
+Run this command to start the Docusaurus development server and start developing by adding content to your docusaurus project:

 ```shell
 npx docusaurus start
 ```

-If everything is set up correctly, you should be able to see your Docusaurus site running.
+Open up `gettingStarted.md` in your project folder and try to edit some lines.
+The site should reload automatically after you save your changes.

+### That's it!

+Congratulations!
+You've successfully run and modified your Docusaurus project.